CrossTheRoadElec/Phoenix6-Documentation/source/docs/licensing/licensing.rst

 Batch Activating Licenses
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Tuner X also supports batch activate licenses from the **Devices** page.
+Tuner X also supports batch activating licenses from the **Devices** page.
 The user can either select devices by their checkbox (in the top right corner of their respective card) or by selecting the checkmark icon in the top right.

 .. tip:: Selecting a device using their checkbox and clicking the checkmark in the top right will select all devices of the same models